Maida Vale: Demography

 Maida Vale has a namesake electoral ward and in the 2022 local election returned three Labour councillors for Westminster City Council.
 The 2011 census counted a population of 10,210 in the ward.
-Ethnicity-wise, 62.4% of the population were White (38% British, 3% Irish, 22% Other), 11.7% were Asian, and 7.1% were Black.
+In terms of ethnicity, 62.4% of the population were White (38% British, 3% Irish, 22% Other), 11.7% were Asian, and 7.1% were Black.
 Maida Vale also had a large Arab community, who formed 9.2% of the population, and by far the most spoken foreign language was Arabic.
 Of the 4,480 households, the number of homes owned or privately rented were about even, with socially rented a bit less but still significant.
 Properties are predominantly in the flats/maisonettes/apartments category (over 90 percent of the households).
 The median age was 33.
 Being in the inner city, the majority of residents do not own a car or van.

 Religion

-The principal church in Kilburn is St Augustine's, sometimes referred to as "The Cathedral of North London"; the area is also served by St Mark's parish church, Hamilton Terrace and by St Saviour's Church, Warwick Avenue, a building constructed in 1972–1976 in a "modern" style.
+Local places of worship include St Saviour's Church, Warwick Avenue, a building constructed in 1972–1976 in a "modern" style.
 The latter building was referred to by some local residents as "the God Box".
-Between 1870 and 1906, the incumbent at St Mark's was Robinson Duckworth.
+St Luke's Church on Fernhead Road was built in 1877, but destroyed in an air raid in 1940 and subsequently rebuilt.
+The church featured in Graham Greene's 1955 novella Loser Takes All.
+It is an active church.

 Lauderdale Road Synagogue, a Sephardic Jewish place of worship, is in Maida Vale.
-Saatchi Shul, an independent Orthodox Jewish synagogue, was founded in Maida Vale in 1998.

-In popular culture

-Scenes from the 1988 film A Fish Called Wanda were filmed in the area.

-Several scenes from Paddington (2014) were filmed in Maida Vale, including using the tube station (mocked up to appear to be the fictional 'Westbourne Oak' station) and a police chase on Castellain Road.

-In the television adaptation of Ian McEwan's novel The Child in Time, the family was depicted as living in Maida Vale and several of the exterior scenes were shot around Elgin Avenue.

-Scenes from The Mummy (2017) starring Tom Cruise were shot in the Warrington pub in Maida Vale.

-The film Disobedience (2017) was shot at the Lauderdale Road Synagogue.

-Scenes for film In Darkness (2018) starring Natalie Dormer were filmed at a flower shop (made to appear to be a coffee shop) on Lauderdale Parade.

-Scenes from The Romanoffs TV series (2018) were filmed at the site of Kindred Studios in 2018.

-Maida Vale has also been referenced in several films and television programmes:

-In Season 4 of Downton Abbey, Lady Edith says she is having an abortion because "I don't want to be an outcast.
-I don't want to be some funny woman living in Maida Vale people never talk about."

-Maida Vale is where most of the action takes place in Dial M for Murder, both the 1954 Alfred Hitchcock film, and the original play written by Frederick Knott.
-Specifically, there are numerous references to the Maida Vale police who investigate the murder.